 Serotonin is often referred to as the ‘happy hormone’ as it is a key player, theoretically, in regulating our mood and levels of stress and anxiety.
-The body produces serotonin naturally, but many people seek ways in which they can boost their serotonin levels for optimum health and wellness.
+The body produces serotonin naturally, but many people seek ways in which they can boost their serotonin levels for optimum wellness.

 Studies have shown that addressing low levels of serotonin can help with common symptoms such as low mood, anxiety and poor quality sleep.
 Women in particular may benefit from taking steps to increase their serotonin quantities, since evidence shows that the hormone fluctuates greatly with the menstrual cycle.